 A strong architecture and elegant design means the site is easily managed and a pleasure to use.

-The site is optimised for many types of visitors including real people and search engines; real people can find what they are looking for using their preferred search engine and on arrival find they get what they came for and explore more.
+Optimised for many types of visitors including real people and search engines; real people can find what they are looking for using their preferred search engine, and on arrival find they get what they came for and explore more.
 All achieved with ease.

 Update June 2014

 Refreshing a good design offers many useful benefits, extending it to include mobiles and tablets is essential.
 The original Catalyst under Perl architecture was a bit tired and had long since moved away from the elegant simplicity of its early years.
 It needed the same high performance and intuitive interface, only more cloud and device friendly.